SDS voice of schools - Interactive video

 School leaders

-Principals speak about the need for having technology that is “reliable, cost-effective, and enhances teaching and learning" and how the SDS will assist in their school's planning and give them "more time to be working with students and teachers".
+Principals spoke about the need for having technology that is “reliable, cost-effective, and enhances teaching and learning" and how the SDS will assist in their school's planning and give them "more time to be working with students and teachers".

 SDS voice of schools handbooks

-Each model will match the needs of schools of a particular type, size, location and demographics, with proven strategies packaged for schools to adopt and adapt.
+This is a selection of the handbooks developed with school leaders around the state.
+Each handbook was designed to match the needs of schools of a particular type, size, location and demographics, with proven strategies packaged for schools to adopt and adapt.

 Voice of Schools Handbook - Metro secondary